Walt Whitman and Abraham Lincoln: Whitman and Lincoln

 In August 1863, Whitman wrote in The New York Times, "I see the president almost every day".
-Later that year, Whitman wrote a letter about Lincoln in which he described the president's face as a "Hoosier Michel Angelo, so awful ugly it becomes beautiful".
+Later that year, Whitman wrote a letter describing the president's face as a "Hoosier Michel Angelo, so awful ugly it becomes beautiful".
 In the letter he described Lincoln as captaining the "ship of state".
 Whitman considered himself and Lincoln to be "afloat in the same stream" and "rooted in the same ground".
-They shared similar views on slavery and the Union—both men opposed allowing slavery to expand across the US but considered preservation of the Union more important.
+They shared similar views on slavery and the Union—"Both were committed to free labor and territorial expansion, but the preservation of the Union was more important than either".
 Whitman was a consistent supporter of Lincoln's politics, and similarities have been noted in their literary styles and inspirations.
 Whitman later said that, "Lincoln gets almost nearer me than anybody else."

 It remains unclear how much Lincoln knew about Whitman, though he knew of him and his admiration for him.
 There is an account of Lincoln reading Leaves of Grass in his office, and another of the president saying "Well, he looks like a man!" upon seeing Whitman in Washington, D.C., but these accounts may be fictitious.
 Whitman was present at Lincoln's second inauguration in 1865 and left D.C. shortly after to visit his family.

-On April 15, 1865, shortly after the end of the American Civil War, Lincoln was assassinated.
+On April 14, 1865, shortly after the end of the American Civil War, Lincoln was assassinated, and he died the next morning.
 Whitman was residing in Brooklyn while on a break from his job at the Department of the Interior when he heard the news.
 He recalled that although breakfast was served, the family did not eat and "not a word was spoken all day".